Shashankzgit/Jantahack-covid-19-Av-Hackathon-/README.md

 1. For following project a feature engineering was carried out on a feature named 'region code' which contained unique region codes for covid patients being admitted,with feature engineering the region codes with higher value counts was flagged out 'High Zone' so as to represent that particular region code as high containment zone i.e(it's highly affected).

-2. The null values were filled with the relevance to another column containig different categories, the column 'bed grade' representing the quality of bed had null values which were filled with relevance to the column 'severity of illness' representing different severity of illness.
+2. The null values were filled with the relevance to another column containing different categories, the column 'bed grade' representing the quality of bed had null values which were filled with relevance to the column 'severity of illness' representing different severity of illness.
 This filled the column null's in a more precise way.